kappadotmeme/kappa-sdk/docs/Read me-DEPLOYER.md

 npm install kappa-create @tanstack/react-query @mysten/dapp-kit @mysten/sui
 ```

+> **Compatibility Note**: The package is pre-transpiled to ES2020 JavaScript, ensuring compatibility with all modern build tools and bundlers.

 2) Collect your module IDs (mainnet/testnet as applicable)
 - bondingContract: your factory/package ID
 - CONFIG: your config object ID